 Where should I start?
 How about, I had 9 majors in 5 years?
 Or, at the end of my first semester of college, I only managed to pass one class?
 Should I mention that the class was “Walking 101”?
 What about the fact that, even thought it took a few more semesters, I started figuring things out?
 I passed more classes, found what I wanted to study (Painting and Art History), pulled up my abysmal grades, went on for my masters & eventually my PhD (both in Education).
 I mention all of these things because it helps to know we all travel different paths.
 I feared an undeclared major and instead dove headlong into a series of poorly chosen, ill-fitting options.
 You have already made a better decision than I did because being an undeclared student at UMF is an opportunity to explore your interests and sample a lot of great majors!

-Hi, I am the Director of Application Development and Support Services for Information Technology Services.
-Prior to working at the University, I spent over 3000 days at sea as a U.S. Merchant Marine Officer, traveled to dozens of countries and lived within several different cultures.
-In addition to working for UMF I am; a Disaster Responder, a Selectperson for the Town of Wilton, and cyber security specialist.
+Hi, I am 2005 alumna of UMF as well as a staff member for the University for more than 20 years.
+Currently I serve in a senior IT Leadership position for the University of Maine System.
+Prior to working at the University, I spent over 3000 days at sea as a U.S. Merchant Marine Officer, traveling to numerous countries and living within several cultures.
+In addition to working for the University I am; a State of Maine Disaster Responder, a Selectperson for the Town of Wilton, and cyber security specialist.
 Some of my interests and passions include being an avid outdoors enthusiast; kayaking, hiking, boating, fishing, hunting, wilderness survival, remote camping.
 I am also a terrain analysis enthusiast, pertaining to remote sensing techniques and its applicability to physical, biological, and criminal investigations.